Sifting through jargon can make shopping for any product more stressful than it needs to be. We’re here to help.

 Standard Fitter Types

-Standard lampshades typically use a spider fitter to connect to your lamp.
+Anatomy of a Standard lampshades typically use a spider fitter to connect to your lamp.
 The washer slots onto the top of the lamp’s harp and gets tightened down by a finial (see below).
 Additionally, the spider arms will often have v-notches, which allow the shade to be set on top of lamps with diffuser bowls, adding extra utility.

 Less common are “UNO” fitters.
 These connect to the lamp’s socket base instead of the lamp harp.
 Hanging floor lamps often use this fitter configuration, since there is no harp to connect to.